yashwantsinghzala/create-react-sportspoll-app/README.md

 ## To install dependency

-Go to root directory of the project and do `npm install`
+Go to root directory of the project and do cd client and then do
+`npm install`

 ## Available Scripts

-In the project directory, you can run:
+In the project client directory, you can run:

 ### `npm start`